brick-city/utils/src/lucidePick/README.md

   initialFilter: 'direction'
 });

+// Upon creation of a new picker, the callbacks for categoryCallback and iconListCallback will be called after the initial filter and category are set.

 // Methods available on the picker instance picker.setCategory('design');     // Filter by category picker.setCategory('*');          // Show all categories (wildcard - shows all icons)